jonyeezs/clean-verticalslice-architecture/README.md

 Code that are needed for the framework and not dependent to the core of the feature.

-Most often the common auxiliary services would be managed here.

 Through dependency injection, they can be used by the inner layer that resides in our use case.

 Think of it this way, if we remove this code does it impede the essence and goal of our use case?

-## DataLayer

-> Code that opens a window into our database for code usage

-Contains the [Data Access Layer](https://en.wikipedia.org/wiki/Data_access_layer) and migration plan

-### Principles

-* There should not be any business logic here.
-* What should be in here is code that describes the schema and structure of our database.
-* It also provides the direct operations on our database such as saving, deleting, etc.
-  * ie: the repository patterns or ORMs.
-* A benefit having our database entities placed here is the psychological visual indicator that these objects are bound to the database schema and should not be used as our DTO within our application.
-It is a DTO but one that is to view into our database layer.

 # CICD